climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 hint~

-## Challenge Step 5
+## Step 14

-If a Waste Management Specialist empties our Smart Garbage Bin when it is **75% full**, what is the volume of garbage that they collect?
+If a Waste Management Specialist empties our smart garbage bin when it is **75% full**, what is the volume of garbage that they collect?

 ~hint Tell Me More!

-Use the following formula to calculate **75% of the volume** of our Smart Garbage Bin:
+Use the following formula to calculate **75% of the volume** of our smart garbage bin:

 * Volume x 0.75
 * 48 x 0.75
 * 36 Units Cubed

-When the Smart Garbage Bin is holding **more than 36 units cubed** worth of waste, the Waste Management Specialist will include it in their waste collection route.
+When the smart garbage bin is holding **more than 36 units cubed** worth of waste, the Waste Management Specialist will include it in their waste collection route.

 hint~